 Unfortunately, these two separate terms have led to a great deal of confusion in the field.
-Some use the word 'penetrance' when they really mean 'expressivity' of disease, as they write things like 'incomplete penetrance', despite the fact that this completely destroys the original definition of the word 'penetrance'.
-As such, perhaps we should get rid of the two terms altogether and just discuss the expression of each trait in the context of a phenotypic spectrum, which is of course what led Walter Frank Raphael Weldon to establish the field of biometry [13, 68].
-Another way to express this point is to say that we have yet to characterize the full breadth of expression for virtually any mutation in humans, as we have not systematically sequenced or karyotyped any genetic alteration in thousands to millions of randomly selected people from a whole range of ethnic classes, i.e. clans [69, 70].
-There is an ongoing clash of world-views, with some wanting to believe that single mutations predominately drive outcome while others are explicitly acknowledging the importance of substantial phenotypic modification via genetic background and/or environmental influence(s) [5.
-24, 71-77].
-Rhetorically speaking, can any complex biological system be adequately described as being deterministic?
-We believe not.
+Some use the word 'penetrance' when they really mean 'expressivity' of disease in any one person, as they write things like 'incomplete penetrance', despite the fact that this completely destroys the original definition of the word 'penetrance'.
+As such, perhaps we should get rid of the two terms altogether and just discuss the expression of each trait in the context of a phenotypic spectrum, which is of course what led Walter Frank Raphael Weldon to establish the field of biometry .
+Another way to express this point is to say that we have yet to characterize the full breadth of expression for virtually any mutation in humans, as we have not systematically sequenced or karyotyped any genetic alteration in thousands to millions of randomly selected people from a whole range of ethnic classes, i.e. clans.
+There is an ongoing clash of world-views, with some wanting to believe that single mutations predominately drive outcome while others are explicitly acknowledging the importance of substantial phenotypic modification via genetic background and/or environmental influence(s) 5, 25, 72-78

-It is very likely that there will be a continuum of disease, given that the 'effect size' of any particular mutation will obviously vary according to genetic background and environment, as demonstrated repeatedly in model organisms [71-74, 78-85].
-Thus, while a mutation associated with hemochromatosis or breast cancer might have high expression in one particular pedigree or clan, that same mutation may have very low expression in another pedigree, clan or group of unrelated individuals [86].
+It is very likely that there will be a continuum of disease, given that the 'effect size' of any particular mutation will obviously vary according to genetic background and environment, as demonstrated repeatedly in model organisms 72-75, 79-86.
+Thus, while a mutation associated with hemochromatosis or breast cancer might have high expression in one particular pedigree or clan, that same mutation may have very low expression in another pedigree, clan or group of unrelated people .
 The reasons for variable expression can be myriad and are currently unknown in many instances; however, problems start to appear when scientists attempt to invoke a third allele as necessary and perhaps sufficient for the expression of any symptoms from within a typical disease.
-This disease model has been most clearly advocated for Bardet-Biedl Syndrome, in which the authors contend that some subjects have zero disease symptoms while possessing two autosomal recessive mutations in a known 'disease gene"; the authors also show that some affected individuals have a mutation in another gene, i.e. a third allele, which they speculate is necessary and perhaps sufficient for expression of any symptoms of the disease [87-89].
-However, this model has been challenged by others [90-94], and at least one group maintains that all individuals that they have studied with two autosomal recessive mutations have 100% 'penetrance', but with variable expression, i.e. one individual might only have retinitis pigmentosa whereas another individual might have the full-blown symptoms of Bardet-Biedl syndrome [90].
-One wonders whether the debate about triallelism, with this idea of 0% 'penetrance' in the absence of a third allele, might really just be a semantic one due to problems with the phenotyping of 'unaffected' individuals, particularly if these individuals were not evaluated longitudinally.
-Detailed online longitudinal characterizations of all such reportedly 'unaffected' individuals could aid in documenting, with some degree of certainty, that these individuals did indeed have zero symptoms of Bardet-Biedl syndrome, as that would then be further proof that mutations are not deterministic in any way at all.
-Said another way, this would be demonstration of true zero 'penetrance' for mutations that do contribute to a phenotype in individuals with their own genetic other backgrounds and environmental differences, and observation ought to have dramatic implications for any ideas concerning prenatal diagnosis 'prediction" and of genotype/phenotype relationship (discussed more below).
+This disease model has been most clearly advocated for Bardet-Biedl Syndrome, in which the authors contend that some subjects have zero disease symptoms while possessing two autosomal recessive mutations in a known 'disease gene"; the authors also show that some affected people have a mutation in another gene, i.e. a third allele, which they speculate is necessary and perhaps sufficient for expression of any symptoms of the disease 88-90.
+However, this model has been challenged by others 91-95, and at least one group maintains that all people that they have studied with two autosomal recessive mutations have 100% 'penetrance', but with variable expression, i.e. one person might only have retinitis pigmentosa whereas another person might have the full-blown symptoms of Bardet-Biedl syndrome .
+One wonders whether the debate about triallelism, with this idea of 0% 'penetrance' in the absence of a third allele, might really just be a semantic one due to problems with the phenotyping of 'unaffected' people, particularly if these people were not evaluated longitudinally.
+Detailed online longitudinal characterizations of all such reportedly 'unaffected' people could aid in documenting, with some degree of certainty, that these people did indeed have zero symptoms of Bardet-Biedl syndrome, as that would then be further proof that mutations are not deterministic in any way at all.
+Said another way, this would be demonstration of true zero 'penetrance' for mutations that do contribute to a phenotype in other people with their own genetic backgrounds and environmental differences, and this observation ought to have dramatic implications for any ideas concerning prenatal diagnosis and 'prediction' of any genotype/phenotype relationship (discussed more below).